And when they do (in Oblivion), the Elder Scroll in question is just an insignificant MacGuffin.

 Time travel is a reoccuring element of the Zelda series, starting with Ocarina of Time, as indicated by the title.
 A Link to the Past before that also indicates time travel, but absolutely no time travel is present.
 Note that the original Japanese name is "Triforce of the Gods".

 ReDeads have not died again.
 They're zombies, plain and simple.
-It's actually very annoying to find Rope, it doesn't help in anyway, for Rope is a snake monster.
-Dark Nut is not a corrupted plant monster, it is a Dark Knight, and probably a mistranslation.
+It's actually very annoying to find Rope, and it doesn't help in any way, since a Rope is a snake enemy.
+A Darknut is not a corrupted plant monster, it is a Black Knight, and probably a mistranslation.

 The series has this trope in spades.
-In addition to the mentioned examples, there are Bubbles (flying skulls that are usually seen covered with flames), Hardhat Beetles (jellyfish enemies), Pols Voices (silent rabbit-like enemies), and Wart (huge eyeball monster, sometimes depicted as jellyfish-like).
+In addition to the mentioned examples, there are Bubbles (flying skulls that are usually covered with flames), Hardhat Beetles (squid enemies), Pols Voices (silent rabbit-like enemies), and Wart (huge eyeball monster, sometimes depicted as jellyfish-like).